Moving Beyond Herpes Stigma: A Cultural Shift

 - Herpes is common and medically manageable for most people

-- The stigma is emotionally brutal and deserves to be taken seriously
+- The stigma can be emotionally brutal and deserves to be taken seriously

 Treat herpes like a health status, not a verdict